pliu/k8splayground/conftest-checks/README.md

 ## Commands
 ```
-Check all apps for use of deprecated k8s APIs:
+Check all applications for use of deprecated k8s APIs:
 make conftest_deprek8
 ```